Arc for iPhone

 Helpful details

-• iPhone model and iOS version.
+• Your iPhone model and iOS version.

 License

-Limits of liability
+Limitation of liability